ovh/docs/pages/web_cloud/web_hosting/git_integration_webhosting/guide.en-gb.md

 The following information is displayed:

-- SSH key: if you have not already done so, [save your SSH key in your GitHub account](#linkSSHKey).
+- SSH key: If you have not already done so, [save your SSH key in your GitHub account](#linkSSHKey).
-- Deposit: address of your Git deposit.
+- Deposit: Address of your Git deposit.
 This field is grayed out because you cannot change the address of the Git repository.
 To change the Git repository URL, you must [remove Git association from your directory](#deleteGitAssociation) and then [associate directory to Git](#associateGitRepo) again.
-- Branch: name of the branch of the GitHub repository.
+- Branch: Name of the branch of the GitHub repository.
 You can edit this field.
-- Webhook URL: If you want to optimize your deployments on Git, [configure the webhook on GitHub](#configureWebhook).
+- Webhook URL: If you want to optimise your deployments on Git, [configure the webhook on GitHub](#configureWebhook).

 ### Latest deployment information

 Once you have deployed your GitHub repository on your web hosting plan, you can view information on the latest deployment, such as errors, tests and any useful information.

 Log in to your [OVHcloud Control Panel](/links/manager), go to the `Web Cloud`{.action} section, click `Hosting plans`{.action}, then choose the name of the web hosting plan concerned.
 Select the `Multisite`{.action} tab.
-In the table that pops up, identify the row for the domain whose logs you want to view from the last deployment.
+In the table that appears, identify the row for the domain whose logs you want to view from the last deployment.
 To the right of the line, click the `...`{.action} button, then `information on the last deployment`{.action}.

 ![Multisite](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/informations-last-git-deployment-button.png){.thumbnail}